Culture shock in Ukraine

 Ukrainians believe that whistling indoors can blow your money away.

 You know the way we (Africans) hum to a song in the street?
 Yeah, they don’t do that.
 And they also don’t shake hands over a threshold cause it’s considered bad luck!

 11. OMG!
 Ukrainians make a toast to everything

-when it’s raining, for instance, you hear things like (eku ojo) almost like congratulating you for a successful rain.
+When it’s raining, for instance, you hear things like (eku ojo) almost like congratulations for raining successfully.

-Here are the 11 things out of many considered a belief/superstitious that might come off as a shock to you existing here in Ukraine
+These are just 11 things out of many considered a belief/superstitious that might come off as a shock to you living here in Ukraine.

 Are you familiar with any of this?
 Which one of them is quite new to you?
 What are the other things that you know that I didn’t make mention of?

 P.S Stumbling on the 20min rule literally changed my life, I’m currently on my second read in a row this July and I’m pretty impressed. see here